nmshd/documentation/_docs_use-cases/use-case-consumption-notify-peer-about-repositoryattribute-succession.md

 - The response cannot be created if the `attributeId` belongs to an IdentityAttribute with a `shareInfo`.
 - The response cannot be created if you already notified the peer about the succession of the Attribute.
 - The response cannot be created if you haven't shared a version of the Attribute with the peer before.
 To initially share a RepositoryAttribute, use the [ShareRepositoryAttribute use-case]({% link _docs_use-cases/use-case-consumption-share-a-repositoryattribute.md %}).
-- The response cannot be created if the latest previous version you shared has a `deletionInfo`.
+- The response cannot be created if the latest previous version you shared has a `deletionInfo` with `deletionStatus` other than `"DeletionRequestRejected`.
 - The response cannot be created if the parameters are malformed.